keenlycode/adapter/docs-src/guide/intro/index.html.md

 for enhancing UX/UI in web applications.
-While traditional **CSS** frameworks have faced limitations, on the other hand, **Adapter** can implement features such as encapsulation, inheritance, composition, event-interaction, and other complex styling requirements which opens up new possibilities for creating dynamic and feature-rich user interfaces.
+While traditional **CSS** frameworks have faced limitations, on the other hand, **Adapter** can implement features such as encapsulation, inheritance, composition, event-interaction, and other complex styling requirements which opens up new potential for creating dynamic and feature-rich user interfaces.

 ## Examples